Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two

 which presently is endowed with the two disjoint sections $O, P$ which the smooth rational bisection $B$ splits into.
 The next result translates Kond\=o's work \cite{Kondo-Enriques} over $\C$ to characteristic two, combining the Enriques involution $\tau$ with translation by $P$, denoted by $t_P$.
 It has been obtained independently by Martin in \cite{Martin} in relation with Enriques surfaces with finite automorphism groups.

 \begin{Proposition} There is an involution $\imath$ on $X$ such that

 \end{Proposition}

-\begin{proof} The proof follows the line of arguments in \cite{S-Q-hom} although we have to make crucial modifications in order to account for the special features in characteristic two.
+\begin{proof} The proof follows the line of arguments in \cite{S-Q-hom} although we have to make several modifications in order to account for the special features in characteristic two.
 Consider the automorphism